sateeshperi/2019-DCG-UNR/git_lesson.md

 ## Collaborating via GitHub

++ **GitHub Issues**
+Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
+They’re kind of like email—except they can be shared and discussed with all.

+Read more about Mastering Issues on Github [here](https://guides.github.com/features/issues/)

++ **GitHub Pull-Requests**

 ![git_pr](/img/git_pr.png)

 Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.